jbostoen/iTop-custom-extensions/wip/extensions/jb-geom/readme.md

 * mapcrs: String.
 Specifies the CRS in which the map is displayed.
 Example: 'EPSG:3857'
 * mapcenter: Array of coordinates.
 Centers the map to this point, if no feature has been drawn yet (otherwise it will center to the feature).
 * mapzoom: Integer.
 Zoom level.

+A cookie remembers for 30 days the last chosen basemap - per user, per class.

 # Limitations
 * currently 1 feature per object